mbodiai/cython/docs/src/userguide/freethreading.rst

     with cython.critical_section(o):
       ...

-Critical sections can take either one or two Python objects as arguments, or take one or two ``cython.pymutex`` arguments (for convenience you can pass either the mutexes or pointers to the mutexes).
+Critical sections can take one or two Python objects as arguments.
 You are required to hold the GIL on entry to a critical section (you can release the GIL inside the critical section but that also temporarily releases the critical section so is unlikely to be a useful thing to do).